RujulChaudhari/Password-Strength-Checker/README.md

 ## Overview:

 This project is a simple password strength checker implemented in Python.
 It checks various criteria, such as password length, the presence of uppercase and lowercase letters, numbers, and special characters.
+It gives you a rough estimation on how long it would take a threat actor to brute force and crack the password based on the complexity.

 ## Key Features: